Reading multiple log files concurrently

 Use the following algorithm to calculate a first try at values for MAXLOGS and MAXDRIVES if you have archive logs on tape (not including logs migrated to tape with DFHSM):

-Divide the number of tape drives that you have available for recoveries by the number of concurrent NGT Recover jobs that you plan to run.
+Divide the number of tape drives that you have available for recoveries by the number of concurrent BMC AMI Recover jobs that you plan to run.
 This number is your value for MAXDRIVES.
 Do not reduce MAXDRIVES below the maximum number of image copy and change accumulation tapes (input and output) for one object.

 Add the higher of 4 or the number of DASD log files that you anticipate reading to MAXDRIVES to calculate your value for MAXLOGS.